Marie-Jo Zarb: Career

-After literature studies, Marie-Jo Zarb meets Bruno Pelletier, the francophone Quebecer singer, in 1993, and writes many songs for him.
-Thanks to this first experience, she works with Native, a French band, and with Francis Lai for the musical Les Sales Gosses.
-She gets into Sony, the record company, and writes for Herbert Léonard, Larusso and the Sol En Si artists; among others.
+After her literature studies, Marie-Jo Zarb met Bruno Pelletier, the francophone Quebecer singer, in 1993, and wrote many songs for him.
+Thanks to this first experience, she worked with Native, a French band, and with Francis Lai for the musical Les Sales Gosses.
+She worked for Sony, the record company, and wrote for Herbert Léonard, Larusso and the Sol En Si artists, among others.

-In 2000, she meets Pascal Obispo, Lionel Florence, gets into Atletico songwriters pole, where she writes, in particular for Patrick Fiori, Lââm, Julie Zenatti, Tina Arena, Patricia Kaas, Florent Pagny.
+In 2000, she met Pascal Obispo, Lionel Florence, got into Atletico songwriters pole, where she wrote, in particular for Patrick Fiori, Lââm, Julie Zenatti, Tina Arena, Patricia Kaas, Florent Pagny.

-In 2009, she is involved in the French adaptation of Zorro (musical), with Laurent Bàn in the title role, then founds Aeternalis Music, her own production company, with Sylvain Bonnet.
+In 2009, she was involved in the French musical adaptation of Zorro, with Laurent Bàn in the title role, then founded Aeternalis Music, her own production company, with Sylvain Bonnet.

-She sits at the variety committee at the French Sacem and runs writing workshops at The Music Academy International in Nancy.
+She sits on the variety committee at the French Sacem and runs writing workshops at the Music Academy International in Nancy.

-In 2013, she writes and produces Pinocchio, the musical, for the stage, from Carlo Collodi’s novel, in Paris.
-Moria Nemo writes the music and Pablo Villafranca, Nuno Resende, Sophie Delmas and Vanessa Cailhol play the leading parts.
-Marie-Jo Zarb is nominated for the French Prix de la Création Musicale, with the song Couper les liens.
+In 2013, she wrote and produced Pinocchio, a musical for the stage, based on Carlo Collodi’s novel, in Paris.
+Moria Nemo wrote the music and Pablo Villafranca, Nuno Resende, Sophie Delmas and Vanessa Cailhol played the leading parts.
+Marie-Jo Zarb was nominated for the French Prix de la Création Musicale for the song "Couper les liens".